IMMM-SFA/naturf/docs/source/user_guide.rst

 Plan Area
 ^^^^^^^^^

 When calculating parameters, **naturf** creates a buffer around each target building called the plan (or dilated) area.
-The plan area identifies neighbors to the target building that are important for the calculation of parameters.
+Each building has its own plan area which identifies neighbors to that target building which are important for the calculation of parameters.
 For the parameter definitions below, *total plan area* refers to the area of that buffer around the target building, while *building plan area* refers to the sum of building footprints within the *total plan area*. *Total plan area* should always be a larger values than the *building plan area*.

+Frontal Area
+^^^^^^^^^^^^

+For the urban parameters calculated by **naturf**, frontal area refers to the wall area perpendicular to a given direction for all buildings within the target building's total plan area.

 Frontal Area Density (1-60)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Frontal area density is the frontal area of a building at a certain height increment divided by the building plan area. **naturf** calculates frontal area density from the four cardinal directions (east, north, west, south) and at 5 meter increments from ground level to 75 meters.
-Parameters 1-15 represent the north, paramters 16-30 represent the west, parameters 31-45 represent the south, and parameters 46-60 represent the east.
+Parameters 1-15 represent the north, parameters 16-30 represent the west, parameters 31-45 represent the south, and parameters 46-60 represent the east.
 [Burian2003]_ Eq.
 14

 .. math::